adammmanka/sportsbook-dapp/README.md

 **Frontend**

-- Fix Update Challenge button hook
-- Add a button to set connected wallet as team2 and location provider to make testing easier
+- Add a switch to change between team and location provider interface
-- Add a button to cancel match by team1
+- Add a list of all existing challenges
+- Read current challenge cost from blockchain when accepting

 **Smart contracts**

-- Review if "started" from MatchChallenge struct is really necessary
 - Allow for createChallenge to not include a challenged address, thus making the challenge acceptable by anyone
 - If team2 is not specified in a challenge, make whoever calls acceptChallenge the team2 address
 - Specify an amount to be paid to the location provider
-- Make deleteChallenge() callable by location provider
+- Add updateLocationProvider() function

 ### Later

 **Frontend**

-- Show current challenge cost when accepting
+- Add an option to bet when accepting?
-- Show bet amount (if any) and calculate a total
+- Show location provider address and bet amount (if any) and calculate a total when accepting/declining
-- Show a list of all existing challenges
-- Show location provider and betted amount when accepting/declining
-- Add an option to bet and enter the amount
 - Add a button to select different layouts (for location provider and team options)
 - Add a functionality to detect current chain Id and select correct contract address accordingly

 **Smart contract**

+- Give both teams the ability to update the challenge with a bet?
 - Include Date and time of the match ([to be included later](https://soliditytips.com/articles/solidity-dates-time-operations/)) wherever necessary
 - Mint a basic NFT when completing the challenge by location provider
-- Give both teams the ability to update the challenge with a bet
-- Add updateLocationProvider() function
-- Give both teams the ability to change location
+- Give both teams the ability to change location (other team has to accept the change for new location provider to be able to start and complete the challenge))

 ### Future